jbcodeforce/openshift-studies/docs/knative.md

           replicas: 2
     ```

-    * Can do the same of knative-eventing: create a namespace and then an instance using the serverless operator.
+    *We can do the same for knative-eventing: create a namespace and then an instance using the serverless operator.
     * Verify with: `oc get knativeeventing.operator.knative.dev/knative-eventing -n knative-eventing --template='{{range .status.conditions}}{{printf "%s=%s\n" .type .status}}{{end}}'`

 ### Define a service for a given image